Irumbu Manithan: Plot

 Madhusoodhanan apologises for setting his hotel on fire and warns him to look after his kids, or he will kill them.
 Sundaram threatens to kill Madhusoodhanan, so he hires goons to kill Sundaram, but Sundaram fights them.
 Sundaram calls off the marriage, so Thenmozhi tries to apologise to Sundaram, but he does not forgive her.
 She eventually marries someone else.

-Twenty years later, Sundaram's children have reached adulthood.
+20 years later, Sundaram's children have reached adulthood.
 They are irresponsible and spend their father's money on drinks and parties.
-One day, Mahesh meets his girlfriend's father, who happens to be Madhusoodhanan and becomes jealous.
+One day, Mahesh meets his girlfriend's father, who happens to be Madhusoodhanan, and becomes jealous.
 Munikannan spots Mahesh stealing his father's money, but Mahesh ignores Munikannan's lament.
 In the kitchen, Sundaram faints after inhaling kitchen smoke.
 Sundaram's sons then get Sundaram to sign a document.
 Sundaram confronts the boys angrily, but Madhusoodhanan's goons beat him, and Mahesh expels him from his business.
-Mahdusoodhanan reveals that Sundaram had signed a document splitting all the value of his assets (i.e. hotel, house, bank balance) to his three kids.
+Mahdusoodhanan reveals that Sundaram had signed a document splitting all the value of his assets (i.e., hotel, house, bank balance) among his three kids.
 Sundaram stays with Munikannan's family.
 Sundaram gets inspired when a shopkeeper says that food was medicine in the old days.
 He decides to open a restaurant serving healthy food.
-Sundaram's friend, the friendly customer, gifts him an old derelict van, and they repair it and open it as a restaurant.
+Sundaram's friend, the friendly customer, gifts him an old, derelict van, and they repair it and open it as a restaurant.
 Madhusoodhanan's business falls into despair, and Sundaram's business flourishes.
-Mahesh, Madhusoodhanan, Ramesh and Suresh apologise to Sundaram, but he has decided not to assist them.
-Sundaram eventually buys Ramesh, Mahesh and Suresh's properties at the auction.
-Sundaram eventually gets a massive stroke after arguing with Munikannan.
+Mahesh, Madhusoodhanan, Ramesh, and Suresh apologise to Sundaram, but he has decided not to assist them.
+Sundaram eventually buys Ramesh, Mahesh, and Suresh's properties at the auction.
+He unfortunately gets a massive stroke after arguing with Munikannan.

 Present: Munikannan says that Sundaram succumbed to his brain stroke and died.
-Munikannan accepts the award on Sundaram's behalf.
-Munikannan gives Suresh, Ramesh, and Mahesh a file, narrating that Sundaram leaves them a house they cannot sell and Rs.
+He accepts the award on Sundaram's behalf and gives Suresh, Ramesh, and Mahesh a file, narrating that Sundaram leaves them a house they cannot sell and Rs.
 5 crore as money.
 Munikannan reveals they are not Sundaram's biological children and tells their past.
 Munikannan says that Sundaram promised not to tell the truth, but he decides to tell them.
-Mahesh, Ramesh and Suresh reform their ways and begin to look after Sundaram's business and the residents of Sundaram's retirement home.
+Mahesh, Ramesh, and Suresh reform their ways and begin to look after Sundaram's business and the residents of Sundaram's retirement home.